 5. What is Value Research Fund Return Grade?

 The Value Research Fund Return Grade is a numerical score that captures a fund’s risk-adjusted return as compared to other funds in the category.
-These returns; though adjusted for dividend, bonus, and rights, are not adjusted for loads when doing the calculations.
+These returns though adjusted for dividend, bonus, and rights, are not fit for loads when doing the calculations.

-As before, the given fund’s returns are compared against the expected monthly risk-free return (for equity and hybrid funds) and weekly risk-free return (for debt funds).
-This helps the analysts arrive at the fund’s total return in excess of the risk-free return.
+As before, the given fund’s returns are compared against the expected monthly risk-free return (for equity and hybrid funds) and risk-free weekly return (for debt funds).
+This helps the analysts arrive at the fund’s total return over the risk-free return.
 The final score is calculated by comparing the monthly average risk-adjusted return with the category average.

 In case of a negative category average return (as in when the entire fund category has given low returns due to market fluctuations), the risk-free return is used as a benchmark.
-Any fund with a score in excess of one means that the particular fund has performed better than its category average, and vice-versa.
+Any fund with a score over one means that the particular fund has performed better than its category average, and vice-versa.

 6. How is the Value Research rating useful?

-Now that you understand Value Research ratings, you can use them to find the Mutual Fund that best suits your needs.
+Now that you understand Value Research ratings, you can use them to find the mutual fund that best suits your needs.
 Remember the ideal mutual fund is one with a low-risk score but a high return grade.
-When you find the best fund for your investments, make sure to in them through ClearTax’s online portal.
+When you find the best fund for your investments, make sure to invest in them through ClearTax’s online portal.
 Happy savings!